 Agnus Dei Teaching School Alliance

-We work in partnership with St Mary’s University, Twickenham and are offering School Direct Funded (SDF) places in the following subjects for 2017/2018:
+We work in partnership with Roehampton University, St Mary’s University, UCL (Institute of Education) and University of East London.
+We are offering School Direct Tuition Fee (SDT) places in the following subjects for 2020/2021:

 We are looking for applicants who have the potential to become outstanding teachers, and who are able to work independently on their studies while training in a school context.
 These personal attributes include: